terraform-ibm-modules/terraform-ibm-observability-instances/README.md

 * **IBM Cloud Activity Tracker**
   * Records events, compliant with CADF standard, triggered by user-initiated activities that change the state of a service in the cloud.
-* **IBM Cloud Logging with LogDNA**
+* **IBM Cloud Logging with Log Analysis**
   * Manage operating system logs, application logs, and platform logs in IBM Cloud.
-* **IBM Cloud Monitoring with SysDig**
+* **IBM Cloud Monitoring with Cloud Monitoring**
   * Monitor the health of services and applications in IBM Cloud.

-:information_source: The module also creates a manager key for each instance, and supports passing COS bucket details to enable archiving for LogDNA and Activity Tracker, it also supports activity tracker event routing to COS, LogDNA and Event Streams..
+:information_source: The module also creates a manager key for each instance, and supports passing COS bucket details to enable archiving for Log Analysis and Activity Tracker, it also supports activity tracker event routing to COS, LogDNA and Event Streams..

 ## Usage

-To provision Activity Tracker, LogDNA and Sysdig
+To provision Activity Tracker, Log Analysis and IBM Cloud Monitoring

 ```hcl
 # required ibm provider config